xopto/pyxopto/docs/source/mcml/layer_stack.rst

 module is for convenience also imported into the main simulator module :py:mod:`xopto.mcml.mc`.

-A layer is an instance of :py:class:`xopto.mcml.mclayer.layer.Layer`.
+An isotropic layer is an instance of :py:class:`xopto.mcml.mclayer.layer.Layer` while an anisotropic layer is an instance of :py:class:`xopto.mcml.mclayer.layer.AnisotropicLayer`.
 The constructor takes several parameters that define the geometry and optical properties of the layer material.

 1. The layer thickness is defined by parameter :code:`d` (m).
 2. The refractive index is defined by parameter :code:`n`.
 3. The scattering coefficient is defined by parameter :code:`mus` (m :superscript:`-1`).
+   For isotropic layer instances (:py:class:`xopto.mcml.mclayer.layer.Layer`) this is a scalar value.
+For anisotropic layer instances (:py:class:`xopto.mcml.mclayer.layer.AnisotropicLayer`) this is a 3x3 tensor.
+   The scattering coefficient tensor can be initialized from a scalar value (all the diagonal elements are set to this value and the scattering becomes isotropic) or a vector of three values that are assigned to the diagonal elements of the tensor.
 4. The absorption coefficient is defined by parameter :code:`mua` (m :superscript:`-1`).
+   For isotropic layer instances (:py:class:`xopto.mcml.mclayer.layer.Layer`) this is a scalar value.
+For anisotropic layer instances (:py:class:`xopto.mcml.mclayer.layer.AnisotropicLayer`) this is a 3x3 tensor.
+   The absorption coefficient tensor can be initialized from a scalar value (all the diagonal elements are set to this value and the absorption becomes isotropic) or a vector of three values that are assigned to the diagonal elements of the tensor.
 5. The scattering phase function is defined by parameter :code:`pf` that can be any instance of :py:class:`xopto.mcbase.mcpf.pfbase.PfBase`.